Radius measurement in binary stars: simulations of intensity interferometry: Results

 In this section we first describe the signal of our interest i.e., visibility and squared visibility.
 This is followed by the estimation of parameters in two ways: first by separation of visibilities, and second the direct fitting of the squared visibility.

 The parameter values used for the simulations are $\Theta_A = 2.20, \Theta_B = 1.10$ nanoradians for the angular radii and $\Theta_d = 8.30$ nanoradians for the angular separation.\footnote{Recall that a mas is about 5~nanoradians.} These values correspond roughly to the Spica system \cite{1971MNRAS.151..161H,2016MNRAS.458.1964T}.
 Simulated observations at $\nu=\SI{5e14}{\hertz}$ and $\nu=\SI{7e14}{\hertz}$ are considered.
 For brevity we refer to these as red and blue.
-The ratio $\Delta \tau/\Delta t$ of coherence time to resolution time is taken to be $0.11$.